apache/fury-site/docs/download.md

 ## The latest release

-Apache Fury hasn't make a release since joined Apache Incubator.
+Apache Fury (Incubating) hasn't made a release since joining the Apache Incubator.

 ## Verify a release